Discipline

 Biography

-I use the hybridity of assemblage, and it's quality for making associations to explore the questions that arise from obsolescence, and commodity culture at large.
-My sculptures combine the manufactured aesthetic of the everyday with modelled or constructed objects.
-By playing chance against order, the old with the new, or combining the synthetic with the organic, I explore a future whose unfulfilled promise lingers over the present.
+Commonly, I use the hybridity of assemblage, and its quality for making associations to explore the questions that arise from obsolescence - a necessary byproduct of technological advancement.
+My sculptures combine manufactured everyday forms with modelled or constructed objects.
+By playing chance against order, the old with the new, or combining the synthetic with the organic, I use the process of making to reveal something new.